CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#clock_time_get" name="clock_time_get"></a>`__wasi_clock_time_get()`

-Obtains the time value of a clock.
+Return the time value of a clock.

+Note: This is similar to `clock_gettime` in POSIX.

 Inputs:

 - <a href="#clock_time_get.clock_id" name="clock_time_get.clock_id"></a><code>[\_\_wasi\_clockid\_t](#clockid) <strong>clock\_id</strong></code>

-    The clock for which the time needs to be returned.
+    The clock for which to return the time.

 - <a href="#clock_time_get.precision" name="clock_time_get.precision"></a><code>[\_\_wasi\_timestamp\_t](#timestamp) <strong>precision</strong></code>